-The next quarterly financial report and efficiencies update will be tabled with the Board on October 24, 2022.
-The Service has achieved 44 percent of its efficiency savings target, with some identified opportunities for additional savings.
+In February, staff will present the Service's fourth quarter financial position as of December 31, 2022.
+The Service has achieved 44 percent of its efficiency savings target, with some identified opportunities for additional savings in the fourth quarter.
 Despite this, the Service is trending towards not being able to achieve the entire target in 2022.
 The Service will work with City of Ottawa partners to address this gap, and will continue to seek opportunities for efficiency, improvement, and reinvestment.